t36campbell/gatsby-portfolio/src/pages/about/Profile.md

 category: about
 ---

-* Full stack software engineer & aspiring baker.
+* Passionate Full Stack Software Engineer
-* United States Air Force veteran striving toward an M.Sc. in Computer Science.
+* U.S. Air Force veteran with a M.Sc. in Computer Science
-* Assiduously pursue experiences and knowledge, one day at a time.
+* Small Business Owner & Aspiring Pastry Chef

 I'm working hard to live a fulfilling life with my wife and three dogs.
 I'm balancing creativity and productivity while staving off burnout.
 I'm focusing my energy on pursuits that truly fulfill me, while learning to avert opportunities that don't align with my passions and priorities.